 These soft and chewy sprinkle sugar cookies are loaded with all the rainbow sprinkles!
 They're such a fun take on the classic sugar cookie.
 They're so easy to make and only need 9 ingredients.

 - Butter: I prefer to use unsalted butter in my recipes as that way I can control the amount of salt I am using.
-I also use European style butter, like Kerry Gold, which has a higher percentage of butterfat.
+I also use European style butter which has a higher percentage of butterfat.
 This will give you the best buttery sugar cookies.

 - Vanilla: because there are no other flavourings in this recipe, I recommend using the best vanilla extract you can get your hands on!
 It will make a huge difference.

-- Almond Extract: this brings even more flavor to your cookies, but it is optional!
+- Almond Extract: This brings even more flavor to your cookies, but it is optional!
+Feel free to leave it out.

 - Sprinkles: The best kind of sprinkles to use are long stranded sprinkles, also known as jimmies.
 I don't recommend using nonpareils (the small colorful balls) as those might bleed in the batter and won't be as bright once baked.
 Switch up the color of sprinkles you use depending on the season, so fun to have seasonal confetti cookies!